Arizona Pool Leagues

 e.
 If two balls of one category and one ball of the other category are pocketed (for example, the 3-ball, the 6-ball, and the 10-ball) it is the shooter’s choice just as in 4d above.

 f.
-A foul on a legal break results in ball in hand behind the head string and the incoming player may shoot at any ball on the table.
+A foul on a legal break results in ball in hand behind the head string and the incoming player may shoot at any ball on the table forward of the head string.
+For an object ball to be outside the “kitchen” its center point must be on or past the line.

 g.
 Occasionally it occurs after the break, or anytime during the game for that matter, that a player mistakenly starts shooting the wrong category of balls.
 Although it is sportsmanlike for the sitting player to remind the shooting player that he is about to foul by shooting the wrong category of balls, it is not a requirement for him to do so.
 Once the shooter has hit the wrong category of balls, the foul has occurred whether the ball is pocketed or not.
 If the ball is pocketed, it is permissible, though not recommended, that the sitting player allow the shooting player to continue shooting his balls in until he feels inclined to call the foul.
 The shooting player can escape penalty by quietly realizing his error and returning to shoot the correct category of balls and legally contacting one of them before his opponent calls a foul, or by finishing off the wrong category of balls and legally contacting the 8-ball prior to his opponent calling a foul.